-Consequently, Aareal's sound history of relatively low credit losses will be challenged as nonperforming loans (NPL) are on the rise, despite the bank's efforts to work out the existing NPLs and its diversified portfolio.
-We currently see less value in regional diversification, as the pandemic has synchronised the decline in economic activity across the globe, producing a significant and simultaneous impact.
+Consequently, Aareal's sound history of relatively low credit losses will be challenged, despite the bank's efforts to work out the existing NPLs and its diversified portfolio.

-Aareal's average loan-to-value ratio of 60% as of year-end 2020 indicates a solid structure of the total CRE lending book and provides a buffer against potential property price decreases, which have started to materialise at least for retail properties.
-The pressure within the loan book is further reflected in a significant yield-on-debt2 deterioration in the hotel portfolio, which fell to 3.0% as of year-end 2020 from 9.6% as of year-end 2019, reflecting the decline in income generation by the underlying assets.
+Aareal's average loan-to-value ratio of 59% as of June 2021 indicates a solid structure of the total CRE lending book and provides a buffer against potential property price decreases, which have started to materialise at least for retail properties.
+The pressure within the loan book is further reflected in a significant yield-on-debt deterioration in the hotel portfolio, which fell to 3.0% as of year-end 2020 from 9.6% as of year-end 2019, reflecting the decline in income generation by the underlying assets.

-The bank's problem loan ratio increased to 5.7% as of year-end 2020 from 3.6% as of year-end 2019 and is high compared with that of its closest domestic peers.
-Most of the bank's total problem loan exposures stem from its legacy exposures to Italy, followed by increasing NPLs in the UK, reflecting the impact of the pandemic, particularly on the retail sector.
-Aareal's initiated measures to effectively and significantly reduce the risks resulting from its legacy portfolios led to an improvement in NPLs in late 2019; however, the economic impact of the pandemic did outweigh those efforts.
+The bank's problem loan ratio slightly increased to 5.8% as of June 2021 from 5.7% as of year-end 2020 and is high compared with that of its closest domestic peers.
+Aareal's initiated measures to effectively and significantly reduce the risks resulting from its legacy portfolios in Italy supported a stabilisation; however, the economic impact of the pandemic is particularly visible on the UK retail exposures.
+With regards to sectors, retail and hotel financings have been Aareal's most vulnerable areas as these represent 61% and 25% of the bank's non performing loans.

-Exhibit 5 Aareal's problem loan ratio is increasing again
+Aareal's problem loan ratio remains high

-Sources: Company reports and Moody's Investors Service
+Source: Company reports and Moody's Investors Service